hu9okwan/Deskside-Tool/README.md

 - [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) (Optional, but makes the console look cuter)

+## Setup
+Modify the variables under the Variables header in the script to suit your environment

 ## Usage

 Create a shortcut with `powershell.exe -noexit -ExecutionPolicy Bypass -File path\to\dstool.ps1` and run shortcut as admin